Enhancing your appearance with Scar Treatment Surgery

 - Discuss likely outcomes and any risks or potential complications

-Important facts about the safety and risks of scar revision surgery
+Important facts about the safety and risks of scar treatment surgery

-You will be asked to sign consent forms to ensure that you fully understand the procedure you will undergo, the alternatives and the most likely risks and potential complications.
+You will be asked to sign consent forms to ensure that you fully understand the procedure you will undergo, the alternatives and the most likely risks and potential complications of Scar Treatment Surgery.